Welcome to the RsInstrument Python Step-by-step Guide

 Logging only errors

 Another neat feature is errors-only logging.
 To make this mode useful for troubleshooting, you also want to see the circumstances which lead to the errors.
-Each RsInstrument elementary operation, for example, write()
+Each RsInstrument elementary operation, for example, write(), can generate a group of log entries - let us call them Segment.
+In the logging mode Errors, a whole segment is logged only if at least one entry of the segment is an error.

 The script below demonstrates this feature.
 We deliberately misspelled a SCPI command *CLS, which leads to instrument status error: